Azure/bicep-types-az/generated/network/microsoft.network/2018-07-01/types.md

 * **minServers**: int: Minimum number of servers that are always marked healthy.
 Default value is 0.
 * **path**: string: Relative path of probe.
 Valid path starts from '/'.
 Probe is sent to <Protocol>://<host>:<port><path>
 * **pickHostNameFromBackendHttpSettings**: bool: Whether the host header should be picked from the backend http settings.
 Default value is false.
-* **protocol**: 'Http' | 'Https': The protocol used for the probe.
+* **protocol**: 'Http' | 'Https': The protocol used to communicate with the backend.
 Possible values are 'Http' and 'Https'.
 * **provisioningState**: string: Provisioning state of the backend http settings resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **timeout**: int: the probe timeout in seconds.
 Probe marked as failed if valid response is not received with this timeout period.
 Acceptable values are from 1 second to 86400 seconds.
 * **unhealthyThreshold**: int: The probe retry count.
 Backend server is marked down after consecutive probe failure count reaches UnhealthyThreshold.
 Acceptable values are from 1 second to 20.